 I then flew to my home in Washington D.C. where I spent the holidays with my family.
 During this time I made further preparations for the upcoming trip.
 I bought paper charts and cruising guides for the Atlantic islands and the Caribbean.
 I also bought C-Map cartridges for this area.
 I have been debating with myself the issue of communications while in the ocean.
 Given my technological background I have been hesitant to undergo the expense of installing a SSB transceiver because I think that it uses unreliable and obsolete technology.
 I finally decided to rent an Iridium satellite telephone.
 With this I can send and receive text messages and voice almost anywhere in the globe.
 I got new fender covers to replace the ones that were damaged in Cagliari, two mooring lines, a replacement DC/AC converter, a replacement chart light, and new cushion/life savers.
 I also got a strapping belt for the galley.
 At the insistence of my wife I also got a heart defibrillator.
 This is a very simple to operate device that could save one's life during a heart failure.
 Finally, on an impulse I got 4 plastic place mats.
 These proved very useful as anti-skidding surfaces during the voyage.

-Seeing how much distress and apprehension this trip was causing my family I have decided to make it one way only, that is to sail Thetis from here to Martinique in the Caribbean.
-From there I have already made arrangements for her to be transported in June by Dockwise Yacht Transport to Marmaris, in Turkey.
+Seeing how much distress and apprehension this trip was causing my family I had decided to make it one way only, that is to sail Thetis from here to Martinique in the Caribbean.
+From there I had already made arrangements for her to be transported in June by Dockwise Yacht Transport to Marmaris, in Turkey.